Caltech-AMBER/obelisk/docs/source/visualization.md

 # Visualization
 Obelisk comes with a suite of tools for visualizing the robot.
 Some of these include:
-- Robot visualization nodes to display robots in Rviz
+- Robot visualization nodes to display robots in Rviz or [Foxglove](https://docs.foxglove.dev/docs/introduction)
 - (todo) Custom rviz plugins for visualizing Obelisk messages

 ## Robot Visualization
-Often times you may want to display a visual of a robot in a specified configuration, or see the motion of a robot throughout a trajectory, or maybe you want to check the estimated state vs the true state.
+Oftentimes you may want to display a visual of a robot in a specified configuration, or see the motion of a robot throughout a trajectory, or maybe you want to check the estimated state vs the true state.
 In all of these cases we need to be able to see the robot.
 Obelisk provides two nodes to help with this:
 - `ObeliskVizRobot` which is an abstract class, designed to be inherited
 - `ObeliskVizRobotDefault` which is a concrete child of `ObeliskVizRobot` designed to work with most common estimated message types

-These nodes are designed to be running when estimated state messages are being published.
+These nodes are designed to run while estimated state messages are being published.
 They can be configured to listen to any chosen topic.
-Once listening to this topic, they will parse incoming estimated state messages into a format that RViz understands.
-Concretely this means that the estimated state is being transformed into a `sensor_msgs/msg/JointState` message and a `tf2` transform between the fixed frame (default is `world`) and the base link on the robot.
+Once listening to this topic, they will parse incoming estimated state messages into a format that the visualizer understands.
+Concretely, this means that the estimated state is being transformed into a `sensor_msgs/msg/JointState` message and a `tf2` transform between the fixed frame (default is `world`) and the base link on the robot.
 The `JointState` message is being published so that a `robot_state_publisher` (see [here](https://index.ros.org/p/robot_state_publisher/github-ros-robot_state_publisher/#humble)) can transform it into the transforms needed by Rviz.

 With the proper configuration settings, the launch file will automatically bring up Rviz (with the desired configuration file), bring up the `robot_state_publisher` and the `ObeliskVizRobot`.
 Multiple robots can be brought up by specifying multiple `ObeliskVizRobots`.